sparkfiresprairie/cpc/README.md

-# Coding Practic and Challenges
+# Coding Practice and Challenges